 The Data Connector for SFTP enables you to import files stored on your SFTP server to Arm Treasure Data.

-If you intend to SFTP, you can use this Data Connector for SFTP.
+If you intend to SFTP, you can use this Data Connector integration for SFTP.

-If FTP/FTPS, try connect with FTP Data Connector.
+If FTP/FTPS, try connect with FTP Data ConnectorImport Integration.

 If you are using a firewall, check your accepted IP range/port.
 Server administrators sometimes change the default port number from TCP/22 for security reasons.

 Requires that your private key has an OpenSSH 7.8 format.

 Requires that the OpenSSH format private key was generated using the '-m PEM' option.